benswift/benswift.github.io/index.md

-Cybernetics](https://3ainstitute.org) at the [Australian National University](https://anu.edu.au/) in Canberra, Australia, where I lead the [c/c/c (code/creativity/culture) studio](https://cs.anu.edu.au/code-creativity-culture/).
+Cybernetics](https://3ainstitute.org) at the [Australian National University](https://anu.edu.au/) in Canberra, Australia, where I lead the [c/c/c (code/creativity/culture) studio](https://cs.anu.edu.au/code-creativity-culture/) (home of the [ANU Laptop Ensemble](https://cs.anu.edu.au/courses/comp2710-lens/)).
 The **c/c/c studio** is a teaching & research group which exists to open up spaces for discussion about the way that `code` is shaping flows of information/culture/humanity in today's (and tomorrow's) world.

 I care a lot about making computing a welcoming, interesting and creatively satisfying place, especially for people who don't fit the traditional picture of